 Cerebral palsy (CP) is a broad category for a disorder caused by perinatal brain injury.
 A variety of factors can contribute to cerebral palsy, such as premature birth, uterine infection, a lack of nutritional needs during development, oxygen deprivation at birth, and genetic abnormalities.
 Since the cause of CP is widely variable, the damage steadily results in a variety of neuro-motor shortfalls, which are accompanied by other symptoms such as cognitive as well as visual impairments.

-Nearly two per 1,000 babies are affected by this disease, while neonatal care does not contribute to lowering the incidence.
-The degree of impairment is varied ranging from small disabilities to extensive, including hearing or sight, speech and behaviour issues as well as communication issues.
+Nearly two per 1,000 babies are affected by CP disease, while neonatal care does not contribute to lowering the incidence.
+The degree of impairment is varied ranging from small disabilities to extensive, including hearing or sight, speech and behavior issues as well as communication issues.
 Isn’t this a huge challenge for the affected child and parents in our society?

 The current approaches still lack effective therapies to ease the speech and muscle movement issues faced by the patients.
 Several drugs used for addressing symptoms have side effects: for example, botulinum toxin A (Botox) injections for muscle spasticity have effects such as flu symptoms or bruising; drugs like Baclofen can have effects such as confusion or sleep disorders.
 Other treatments include surgery to address abnormalities of the bone, as well as non-drug therapies such as speech or occupational or physical approaches.
 Thus, while these approaches improve the quality of life and do not target the main causes, a comprehensive treatment is yet to be discovered that cures this disease.

 The Rise of Stem Cell Therapy